fenago/python-networking-sysadmins/scripting/lab_guides/Lab_13.md

 ```
 student@ubuntu:~/work/mysql_testing$ sudo mysql -u root -p

-Enter password:
-Welcome to the MySQL monitor.
-Commands end with ; or \g.
-Your MySQL connection id is 6
-Server version: 5.7.24-0ubuntu0.18.04.1 (Ubuntu)

-Copyright (c) 2000, 2018, Oracle and/or its affiliates.
-All rights reserved.

-Oracle is a registered trademark of Oracle Corporation and/or its
-affiliates.
-Other names may be trademarks of their respective
-owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

-mysql>
-mysql>
 mysql> use test;
 Reading table information for completion of table and column names
 You can turn off this feature to get a quicker startup with -A